replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 For Kubernetes installer provisioned clusters (embedded clusters), you can run host collectors and analyzers to help with troubleshooting a cluster that is down.
 Your vendor provides you with a host collector YAML file (`kind: SupportBundle`) that you run with a command to generate the support bundle on the host.

 Root access is typically not required to run the host collectors.
-However, depending on what you want to collect, you might need to run the binary with elevated permissions.
+However, depending on what is being collected, you might need to run the binary with elevated permissions.
 For example, if you run the `filesystemPerformance` host collector against `/var/lib/etcd` and the user running the binary does not have permissions on this directory, the collection process fails.

 To run host collectors and analyzers: